XboxRetroGaming/LaunchPass/README.md

 ## Limitations
+ - 2000 Total Titles Displayed in any given playlist/platform, 1000 optimal.
  - Xbox Only
  - Optimized for Gamepad Only
  - Zipped content supported only if RetroArch, Retrix Gold or other supported cores/emulators support compressed archive format.